For Students - Maine State Government Summer Internship Program

 All interns will receive $9.00 per hour, funded by the state agency (certain withholdings and contributions will apply).

 Educational Component and Awards Ceremony

-The Program includes an educational component, which requires that interns attend a seminar in Augusta.
-In addition, the program will conclude with a reception, at which interns will be awarded a Certificate of Completion by the Governor or a designee.
+The Program includes an educational component which requires that interns attend a seminar in Augusta.
+The program will conclude with a reception at which interns will be awarded a Certificate of Completion by the Governor or a designee.

 The 2014 Maine State Government Summer Internship Program will run for a total of 12 weeks between Tuesday, May 27, and Friday, August 15.

 Questions should be directed to:

 Peggy McKee, Research Associate